Middle-aged women are forgotten about by retailers. I offer help with clothing choices, skincare, and healthy eating for

 Where to Find the Best Bras for Older Women

-Ladies, I know we all have our favorite bra — you know, the one you're probably wearing right now.
+Ladies, I know we all have our favorite bra—you know, the one you're probably wearing right now.
 The elastic may have stretched, and it doesn't seem to fit as well as it once did, but it is still the first one you grab when you open your top drawer.
-But, now it is time for a change.
+But, now it's time for a change.

-Let's look at a few bras on the market that are targeted to the mature woman.
-That doesn't mean that they aren't attractive.
-Don't think that they are all going to look like something you used to see on your grandmother's clothesline.
+Let's look at a few bras on the market that are targeted at mature women.
+That doesn't mean they aren't attractive.
+Don't think they're all going to look like something you used to see on your grandmother's clothesline.
 Styles, fabrics, and adornments have all improved, and we are now being offered bras that are not only comfortable but pretty as well.

 I'll show you a couple of my favorites and tell you how to get the perfect-fitting bra no matter what size you are at the moment.

 Bras are not one-size-fits-all.
 They're not even one-style-suits-all.
 So, in order to select the perfect fit, we need to look at our own body shape and size and consider the occasion when we want to wear it.
 Is this going to be worn under an evening gown at a party, or do you want something for everyday wear?
-Breasts come in all shapes and sizes, and what works for your best friend might not be best for you or your situation.
+Breasts come in all shapes and sizes, and what works for your best friend or sister might not be best for you or your situation.